 Marianne started her career working in a community mental healthcare setting primarily serving children with complex developmental trauma.
 During her time there, she developed and implemented a school based mental health program in an effort to remove common barriers to treatment.
 She incorporates her knowledge of treatment modalities such as Eye Movement Desensitization and Reprocessing, Sensorimotor Arousal Regulation Treatment, and attachment focused family therapy in Harmony’s Therapeutic Services.

 Franny has been an adoptive and foster mother for over 10 years.
 She currently serves as support to the Resource Center and FOCUS programs.
 Additionally, Franny facilitates and leads the FUSE parent support groups in the East Tennessee area.
 Franny is certified as an Educational Advocate.

 Jahna Golly, MA

 Jahna is originally from southwest Florida.
 She earned her Master’s degree in Clinical Counseling Psychology at Evangel University, in Missouri.
 Her educational and clinical background focused on children, specifically from hard upbringings.
 Jahna's clinical work is focused on foster care, adoption and trauma related challenges.
-She has a therapy dog in training named Barley June.
 Outside of work, Jahna enjoys spending time with her nephews, going to church, and being creative!

 Rebecca Lehmicke, LPC